GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Safe spaces are places where children can go to calm down, be alone, and recharge so they are ready to learn.

-Experts know that when children don’t feel safe or are in a state of emotional upset, they can’t learn.
+Experts know that when children don’t feel safe or are emotionally upset, they can’t learn.
 Safe spaces are an effective way to help children return to a relaxed state that is optimal for learning.

-These spaces also support social-emotional learning because they provide children with tools to manage and regulate their emotions.
+These spaces also support social-emotional learning by providing children with tools to manage and regulate their emotions.

 Although safe spaces are helpful for all children, they are especially effective for children with high levels of stress or trauma.
 These children often come to school feeling sad, scared, or angry.
 Having a safe space allows them to relax enough to learn, which is vital for leveling the playing field.